ant-media/ant-media-documentation/docs/guides/publish-live-stream/webrtc/webrtc-websocket-messaging-reference.md

 `ws://SERVER_NAME:5080/WebRTCAppEE/websocket`

-To publish a stream, clients first call the `publish` JSON function on the JavaScript SDK, which sends a `sendPublishCommand` to the server to start the stream.
+To publish a stream, clients first calls the `publish` JSON function on the JavaScript SDK, which sends a `sendPublishCommand` to the server to start the stream.

 The `sendPublishCommand` function can take the following parameters:
 - `streamId`: This is a unique ID for the stream.

 - `token`: The `token` field is required if any stream security (token control) is enabled.

-If the user has enabled [stream-security](docs/guides/developer-sdk-and-api/rest-api-guide/stream-security/), they need to fill in the `token` field with the correct token.
+If the user has enabled [stream-security](https://antmedia.io/docs/guides/advanced-usage/stream-security/), they need to fill in the `token` field with the correct token.

 - `subscriberId` and `subscriberCode`: These are the values for the Time-based One-time Password (TOTP).
 If the user is using the TOTP mechanism, they need to pass the `subscriberId` and `subscriberCode`.